kikugie/Stonecutter-skill-issue-fix/docs/versions/0.3.9/index.md

 hero:
   name: Stonecutter Wiki
   tagline: Modern Gradle plugin for multi-version management
+features:
+  - title: Code documentation
+    icon: 🛠
+    details: This is an outdated version of Stonecutter.
+The wiki is incomplete and added here only for archival purposes.
+    link: /stonecutter/home
+    linkText: Old wiki
 ---

-## Warning
-This is an outdated version of Stonecutter.
-The wiki is incomplete and added here only for archival purposes.

 <!--suppress ES6UnusedImports, HtmlUnknownAttribute -->
 <script setup>